Viscometry of electron fluids from symmetry

-We further claim that there is no straightforward way to detect rotational viscosity of electrons, beyond the symmetry-based technique proposed here.
-Expanding the hexagonal ($M=6$) viscosity tensor \labelcref{eq:viscTensor} in \cref{eq:introNSmom}, one in fact obtains the isotropic ($M=\infty$) momentum equation, but with replacements $\left\{ \eta,\zeta\right\} \to\left\{ \eta+\eta_{\circ},\zeta-\eta_{\circ}\right\}$ \footnote{This is a consequence of the vector calculus identity $\nabla\times\left(\nabla\times\mathbf{v}\right)=\nabla\left(\nabla\cdot\mathbf{v}\right)-\nabla^{2}\mathbf{v}$.}.
-For the dynamics of the bulk fluid, this implies that the presence of rotational viscosity only modifies the numerical value of isotropic viscosity components (already very difficult to measure), in an inseparable way that does not allow for the independent determination of $\eta_\circ$.
-Even if boundary effects are introduced, $\eta_\circ$-dependence will only emerge in the standard geometries (Poiseuille, Couette, etc) when no-stress boundary conditions are appropriate; it is unclear in what electronic system, if any, such boundary conditions could be realized.
+We further claim that (in contrast to other dihedral viscosities) there is no feasible way to detect $\eta_\circ$ beyond the symmetry-based technique proposed here.
+Expanding the hexagonal viscosity tensor \labelcref{eq:viscTensor} in \cref{eq:introNSmom}, one in fact obtains the \emph{isotropic} momentum equation, but with replacements $\left\{ \eta,\zeta\right\} \to\left\{ \eta+\eta_{\circ},\zeta-\eta_{\circ}\right\}$ \cite{vectorCalcFN}.
+This implies that \emph{rotational viscosity does not modify bulk flow patterns}.
+Although exotic no-stress boundary conditions can in principle generate weakly $\eta_\circ$-dependent flows, the incomplete understanding of viscous electron boundary conditions makes it is unclear how such an experiment could be robustly carried out.

 Indeed, there has been much discussion concerning the proper boundary conditions (e.g. no-slip, no-stress, generalized Robin) for viscous electron flow \cite{wagner2015boundary, kiselev2019boundary, moessner2019boundary}.
 Because our viscometer relies on symmetry, it conveniently side-steps any such boundary complication, so long as the boundaries are symmetrically complicated.
-For example, although we assumed no-slip $v_i=0$ boundary conditions in the preceeding numerics, if no-stress or even generalized Robin boundary conditions are instead required away from contacts, the numerical values in \cref{fig:heatTable,fig:invertHeats} will change, but the irrep decomposition of the rank-2 tensor space $\mathcal{T}_2$ will continue to guarantee isolated center heating.
-The dihedral viscometer need not even use contacts or have a square boundary at all, as long as the boundary conditions are $\mathsf{D}_8$-irreducible.
+For example, although we assumed no-slip $v_i=0$ boundary conditions in the preceeding numerics, if no-stress or generalized Robin boundary conditions are instead required, the numerical values in \cref{fig:heatTable,fig:invertHeats} will change but the irrep decomposition of the rank-2 tensor space $\mathcal{T}_2$ will continue to guarantee isolated center heating.

-Lastly, we emphasize that our viscometry technique extends to more general fluids in the straightforward way.
-Namely, if a fluid has point group symmetry $G$, then one constructs a device supporting $G$-irreducible boundary conditions.
-If this can be achieved, then the viscous heat generated at a fixed point (mapped to itself under the action of $G$) can be selectively restricted to each viscosity component according to its symmetry, as above.
+We emphasize that our viscometry extends to more general fluids.
+For fluids of point group symmetry $G$, one constructs a device with $G$-irreducible boundary conditions.
+Then the viscous heat generated at a $G$-invariant point (i.e. mapped to itself under the action of $G$) can be selectively restricted to each irreducible comnponent of the viscosity tensor, as above.
+Our viscometery therefore also generalizes to higher dimensions, although measuring local heating at the center of a 3D sample may be more challenging.